tombenke/rest-tool/docs/services.md

       Options:

-        -h, --help                     output usage information
+        -h, --help                       Output usage information
         -t, --type [type]                Defines the type
                                          (OPERATION|COLLECTION|RESOURCE)
                                          of the service (default: RESOURCE)
         -p, --path <path>                The path of the service description relative to project-root/service/
-        -u, --urlPattern <urlPattern>  The unique URL pattern of the service -n, --name <name>              The name of the operation/collection/resource
+        -u, --uriTemplate <uriTemplate>  The unique URL pattern of the service -n, --name <name>                The name of the operation/collection/resource
         -d, --desc <desc>                The description of the service -c, --config [configFileName]    The name of the configuration file (default: config.yml)
         -v, --verbose                    Verbose mode

 For example, to create a collection manager service, execute the following command: